Self Guided Programs

 Self-Guided Polar Bear Program - Ethogram Activity Worksheet (PDF)

-Self Guided Endangered Species Scavenger Hunt Program
+Endangered Species Scavenger Hunt Program

-Did you know that Assiniboine Park Zoo is involved in important conservation and research projects?
+As a member of both organizations, Assiniboine Park Zoo is involved in important conservation and research projects.
 This scavenger hunt will have students finding and learning about endangered species throughout the Zoo, as you guide them on their adventure of discovery and their quest for solutions.

-Before visiting the Zoo, we encourage you to download and review the PowerPoint presentation below so you know what to expect before your arrival.
-This presentation is designed to be used by the teacher or shared with students.
+Before visiting the Zoo, we encourage you to download and review the PowerPoint presentations below so you know what to expect before your arrival, the roles of a modern zoo and what Assiniboine Park Zoo is doing to help endangered species.
+These presentations are designed to be used by the teacher or shared with students.

-Learn about Endangered Species (PPT)
+Learn about Endangered Species (PPSX)

-Learn about the Roles of Zoos (PPT)
+Learn about the Roles of Zoos (PPSX)

 Scavenger Hunt